lollipopman/bash-ini-builtin-blog-post/README.md

   rm -f *.o *.so
 ```

-We compile our `ini.c` file as well as the `inih` and then link them
+We compile our `ini.c` file as well as the `inih` library, then we link
-together into a shared library.
-Our testing is rudimentary, we have a
+them together into a shared library.
+Our testing methodology is
-test Bash script which exercises the features of our builtin and we
+rudimentary, we have a Bash script which exercises the features of our
-compare the output from out tests with a canonical version.
+builtin and we compare its output against a canonical copy:

 ``` bash
 #!/bin/bash